What is Muscat¶

 Manual installation (from sources) for developers¶

-In the case you want to make changes to Muscat or contribute new features, an installation from sources is mandatory.
+In the case you want the latest developer version, make changes to Muscat or contribute new features, an installation from sources is mandatory.
 The sources can be downloaded from gitlab.com [1]:

 git clone https://gitlab.com/drti/muscat.git